reedsy/quill-cursors/README.md

 ## Usage

 To include `quill-cursors` in your Quill project, simply add the stylesheet and all the Javascripts to your page.
-The module already takes care of its registering so you just need to add 'cursors' to your module config when you instantiate your editor(s).
+The module is built as a [UMD module](https://github.com/umdjs/umd) falling back to expose a `QuillCursors` global.
+Keep in mind you should register this module on Quill as below before usage.

 ```html
 <head>